amit200k/AMTFSNtechnique/README.md

 -This readme file

 3. Definitions

-For information on deployment terminology, go to https://www.mathworks.com/help and select MATLAB Compiler > Getting Started > About Application Deployment > Deployment Product Terms in the MathWorks Documentation Center.
+   For information on deployment terminology, go to https://www.mathworks.com/help and select MATLAB Compiler > Getting Started > About Application Deployment > Deployment Product Terms in the MathWorks Documentation center.

+4. Once installed, open the application.

+5. Enter the "sampling frequency" of the mEEG signal (e.g., 128 Hz).

+6. "Load" the EEG file in CSV (.csv) format from the specified "file path".

+7. Click on the "PredictButton" to begin the analysis.

+8. The predicted results will be displayed in the "Result" sections.

+Deployment Product Terms in the MathWorks Documentation Center.